Second Van Agt cabinet: Formation

-After the 1981 general election the Christian Democratic Appeal (CDA) of incumbent Prime Minister Dries van Agt was the winner of the election but lost 1 seat and had now a total of 48 seats.
-The Labour Party (PvdA) of Joop den Uyl lost 9 seats and had now 44 seats.
-The Democrats 66 (D'66) of Jan Terlouw was the biggest winner with 9 new seats and had now 17 seats.
-A long negotiation between the Christian Democratic Appeal, Labour Party and the Democrats 66 followed.
-The negotiations were troubled by the personal animosity between incumbent Prime Minister and Leader of the Christian Democratic Appeal Dries van Agt and former Prime Minister and Leader of the Labour Party Joop den Uyl.
-Van Agt who served as Deputy Prime Minister under Den Uyl his cabinet had a bad working relationship.
+At the 1981 general election the Christian Democratic Appeal (CDA), led by incumbent Prime Minister Dries van Agt, lost one seat but ended up with 48 seats, the greatest number of any party.
+The Labour Party (PvdA), led by former Prime Minister Joop den Uyl, lost nine seats, ending up with 44.
+Democrats 66 (D'66), led by Jan Terlouw, gained the most, adding nine new seats, for a total of 17.
+A long negotiation between CDA, PvdA and D'66 followed.
+The negotiation was troubled by personal animosity between leader of CDA Dries van Agt and leader of PvdA Joop den Uyl.
+The two men had previously, as (respectively) Deputy Prime Minister and Prime Minister, had a bad working relationship during the Den Uyl cabinet (1973–1977).
 In the end a coalition was formed.

 Term

-Many incidents made a healthy coalition impossible.
-Prime Minister Dries van Agt (CDA) had much trouble with Deputy Prime Minister Joop den Uyl (PvdA).
-Den Uyl tried to create employment as Minister of Social Affairs but plans to reform the health insurance was met with a huge resistance from the left-wing.
-The cabinet fell because the Christian Democrats wanted a cut in government spending, while the Labour Party opposed it.
+Many conflicts made a healthy coalition impossible.
+Den Uyl, as Minister of Social Affairs, tried to create employment; but a plan to reform health insurance was met with huge resistance from the left wing.
+The cabinet fell because the Christian Democrats wanted a cut in government spending, while the Labour Party opposed this.